Counterpoint

+John Rahn describes counterpoint as follows:

+Counterpoint has been most commonly identified in the European classical tradition, strongly developing during the Renaissance and in much of the common practice period, especially in the Baroque period.
 In Western pedagogy, counterpoint is taught through a system of species (see below).

 There are several different forms of counterpoint, including imitative counterpoint and free counterpoint.
 Imitative counterpoint involves the repetition of a main melodic idea across different vocal parts, with or without variation.
 Compositions written in free counterpoint often incorporate non-traditional harmonies and chords, chromaticism and dissonance.

 General principles

 The term "counterpoint" has been used to designate a voice or even an entire composition.
 Counterpoint focuses on melodic interaction—only secondarily on the harmonies produced by that interaction.
-In the words of John Rahn:

 Work initiated by Guerino Mazzola (born 1947) has given counterpoint theory a mathematical foundation.
 In particular, Mazzola's model gives a structural (and not psychological) foundation of forbidden parallels of fifths and the dissonant fourth.
 Octavio Agustin has extended the model to microtonal contexts.
+Another theorist who has tried to incorporate mathematical principles in his study of counterpoint is Sergei Taneyev (1856–1915).
+Inspired by Spinoza, Taneyev developed a theory which covers and generalizes a wide range of advanced contrapuntal phenomena, including what is known to the English-speaking theorists as invertible counterpoint (although he describes them mainly using his own, custom-built terminology), by means of linking them to simple algebraic procedures.